Frequently asked questions

 When do applications open?

-We expect the first round of the Aotearoa New Zealand Tāwhia te Mana Research Fellowships to open for applications in mid-2024.
+The 2025 round of the Aotearoa New Zealand Tāwhia te Mana Research Fellowships is open for applications from 19 May to 10 July 2025.
+Results are expected to be announced in November-December 2025.

 How many Fellowships will be awarded?